From Global to Granular: Revealing IQA Model Performance via Correlation Surface: Introduction

 \item \textbf{Distribution Regulator:} To address the instability shown in Fig.~\ref{fig:dist}, this regulator employs a kernel-smoothed density estimator to suppress the dominance of overrepresented quality regions while compensating for sparsely sampled intervals.
 This ensures that the evaluation remains fair and stable, effectively decoupling model assessment from specific quality distributions. \end{itemize}

 Beyond providing localized snapshots, our framework synthesizes these measurements into a \textbf{unified 3D correlation surface} (see Fig.~\ref{fig:abs}(b)).
 The surface fitting offers several distinct advantages.
 First, it provides \textbf{enhanced interpretability} by pinpointing exactly where a model fails or excels, allowing researchers to diagnose whether a low global score stems from poor absolute accuracy or a lack of discriminative sensitivity.
 Second, the localized view offers \textbf{task-specific insights}.
-For example, a model’s high performance in the ``high-quality'' and ``small difference'' regime (as seen in CLIP-IQA) directly validates its suitability for generative AI evaluation, whereas global metrics would obscure this specialized capability.
-Finally, by mapping performance onto a continuous landscape, we achieve \textbf{perceptual continuity}, capturing the seamless evolution of model behavior without the arbitrary boundary effects of discrete binning.
+For example, a model’s high performance in the ``high-quality'' and ``small difference'' regime (as seen in CLIP-IQA) directly validates its suitability for generative AI evaluation, whereas global metrics would obscure this specialized capability. \rc{Finally, by mapping performance onto a continuous landscape, we estimate the evolution of model behavior while alleviating the severe boundary effects caused by discrete binning.
+It should be noted that the fidelity of this continuous representation depends on the underlying data density, since the surface is approximated through interpolation or extrapolation in sparsely sampled regions.}

 More importantly, this 3D representation enables a \textbf{robust global synthesis} through surface integration.
 By deriving a global indicator (denoted as $\text{GMC}_g$) from the entire volume of the surface, the resulting score is inherently distribution-agnostic, yielding a stable and ``true'' reflection of model capability across diverse application scenarios.

 Extensive experiments on standard IQA datasets demonstrate that GMC enables more sophisticated performance analysis.
 The complementary strengths of different IQA models are systematically revealed, offering reliable evidence for model selection and integration.
 Moreover, GMC consistently outperforms traditional global metrics in both precision and reliability under varying quality distributions, highlighting its strong potential as a standardized evaluation measure.